“ASCII Armor” #

 =4FiZ

-) - though for new OpenPGP data, adding this checksum is discouraged, since it doesn’t add much use, is relatively expensive to compute, and it’s unclear what should follow if the checksum isn’t correct
+) - though for new OpenPGP data, adding this checksum is discouraged (it doesn’t add much value, is relatively expensive to compute, and it’s unclear what should happen if the checksum isn’t correct)

 Example #